 1/2 teaspoon freshly grated nutmeg

-1 cup cold unsalted butter, cut in small pieces
+1 cup cold unsalted butter, cut into small pieces

 1/2 cup sugar (if using canned peaches, reduce sugar to 2 tablespoons)